 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our website; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

-You have the right to request that any inaccurate or out of date personal data be corrected.
-You can exercise this right by writing to us at Baron Davenport’s Charity, Portman House, 5/7 Temple Row West, Birmingham, B2 5NY or emailing email@example.com.
+You have the following rights.
+You can exercise these rights at any time by contacting us at firstname.lastname@example.org or writing to us at Baron Davenport’s Charity, Portman House, 5/7 Temple Row West, Birmingham, B2 5NY.
+You have the right:

 Changes to our Privacy Notice